Barren Plateaus Beyond Observable Concentration: BPs in Correlated Layers

-We consider a circuit model depicted in \Cref{fig:mid-circ-example2}.
-The model comprises a parameterized gate $R_G(\theta)$ sandwiched by two layers of unitaries, i.e., $U$ and $U^{\dagger}$, that operate on a $d$-dimensional quantum system.
-Such architectures are widely applied in various tasks, such as unknown unitary learning, scrambling-based quantum metrology \cite{kobrin2024UniversalProtocolQuantumEnhancedSensingInformationScramblinga}, and quantum autoencoders \cite{romero2017QuantumAutoencodersEfficientCompressionQuantumData,bondarenko2020QuantumAutoencodersDenoiseQuantumData}. {For clarity we fix the probed parameter at $\theta=0$ (so $R_G(\theta)=\id$) while averaging over the random unitary $U$ (or, equivalently, over the remaining circuit parameters).
-This isolates scrambling-driven indistinguishability in the parameter-shift evaluations and should not be interpreted as focusing on an isolated critical point of a fixed deterministic landscape.} It can be readily verified that this circuit configuration generates non-concentrated end-circuit statistics.
+{We next give a complementary correlated-layer example.} {Specifically, we consider the echo-type circuit illustrated in \cref{fig:mid-circ-example2}, where the backward block is fixed to be $U^\dagger$ and is therefore maximally correlated with the forward block $U$.} {This setting is reminiscent of information scrambling \cite{xuScramblingDynamicsOutofTimeOrderedCorrelatorsQuantumManyBody2024}: the parameter perturbation remains globally present, but it is spread over the operator space so that a fixed $U$-independent observable can have a small overlap with it.} {Thus, unlike the independent-layer information-loss setting above, the suppression here does not arise from discarding degrees of freedom outside the measurement light cone, but from scrambling-induced indistinguishability of the two parameter-shift evaluations.}

-Our investigation reveals that when we compute the derivative of the parameterized gate at the circuit's midpoint, the derivative information becomes scrambled and exponentially less detectable.
-Our findings are summarized as follows.
+{We consider a circuit model depicted in \Cref{fig:mid-circ-example2}.
+The model comprises a parameterized gate $R_G(\theta)$ sandwiched between two correlated unitary blocks, $U$ and $U^{\dagger}$, that operate on a $d$-dimensional quantum system.
+Such echo-type architectures are widely applied in tasks such as unknown unitary learning, scrambling-based quantum metrology \cite{kobrin2024UniversalProtocolQuantumEnhancedSensingInformationScramblinga}, and quantum autoencoders \cite{romero2017QuantumAutoencodersEfficientCompressionQuantumData,bondarenko2020QuantumAutoencodersDenoiseQuantumData}.} {For clarity we fix the probed parameter at $\theta=0$ (so $R_G(\theta)=\id$) while averaging over the random unitary $U$ (or, equivalently, over the remaining circuit parameters).} {This isolates scrambling-driven indistinguishability in the parameter-shift evaluations and should not be interpreted as focusing on an isolated critical point of a fixed deterministic landscape.} {For this circuit, the observable second moment remains non-concentrated; the calculation in Methods then shows that the Pearson correlation factor satisfies $1-r=\mathcal{O}(1/d)$.}

-\begin{example} For the circuit architecture depicted in Fig.~\ref{fig:mid-circ-example2} with $U$ being 4-design, the Pearson correlation coefficient satisfies $1 -r = \mathcal{O}\left( \frac{1}{d}\right)$, and the corresponding gradient variance scales as $1 - r$. \end{example}
+{Equivalently, since $d=2^n$, the parameter-shift signal becomes exponentially less detectable as the system size grows.
+Our findings are summarized as follows.}

-The detailed calculation is presented in Methods.
-As anticipated, the gradient in this scenario exponentially vanishes while maintaining the observable non-concentrated.
-We remark that the intuition behind this is that even an infinitesimal shift in $\theta$ will render the entire circuit into a completely random unitary, resulting in gradient vanishing.
-The result confirms that a generic unknown unitary is not learnable through variational circuits.
+\begin{example} {For the circuit architecture depicted in Fig.~\ref{fig:mid-circ-example2} with $U$ drawn from a unitary $4$-design, the Pearson correlation coefficient satisfies $1 -r = \mathcal{O}\left( \frac{1}{d}\right)$, and the corresponding gradient variance scales as $1 - r$.} \end{example}